On Tuesday 4th August, a massive building explosion in Beirut port killed at least 220 people and injured at least 6,000 more.

 Moreover, the closure of the port threatens food security in the country.
 Up to 85% of foods are imported into Lebanon, and some 15,000 tons of wheat had been stored at the port’s silos.
 The price of staples like bread and cereals was already up, and food prices in Lebanon are likely to increase even further.

 Our partners on the ground are responding to this devastating crisis, and they urgently need your help.
-We are targeting those who are homeless or living in severely damaged homes, particularly widows, impoverished families, and households supporting elderly or disabled relatives.
+Your donations will help us rebuild homes and provide medical care to vulnerable families.